nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 By supporting 2 type of entities, we would need to have commands related to each entity.
-We wanted Mycelium to have the intuitive behaviour of automatically switching between the project tab and the client tab to tab relevant to the command.
+We wanted Mycelium to have the intuitive behaviour of automatically switching between the project tab and the client tab depending on which tab is relevant to the command.
 To solve this problem, we came up with the `UiAction` class which allowed us to hook actions such as switching the tab onto the response of a command execution.

 Another challenge was to enable easy and intuitive searching of projects and clients.
 We were inspired by the command-line fuzzy finder `fzf` which ranks the options according to how well it matches the query as the user searches.
-When the command box is in its default command mode, it only executes when submitted while when the command box is in search mode, it will read the input as the user types and rank the projects and clients based on how well it matches said input.
+When the command box is in its default command mode, it only executes commands when the input is submitted; when the command box is in search mode, it will read the input as the user types and rank the projects and clients based on how well it matches said input.
 This was quite challenging as the behaviour of the command box of AB3 had to be drastically modified to support different modes.
-This was done with the addition of the `Mode` class which is a component attached to the command box that dictates the command box behaviour when input is changed or submitted.
+This was done with the addition of the `Mode` class which is a component attached to the command box that dictates the command box behaviour when the user input is changed or submitted.

-we decided to utilise a keyboard shortcut to allow the user to toggle between command mode and search mode easily.
+We decided to utilise a keyboard shortcut to allow the user to toggle between command mode and search mode easily.
 This was done by leveraging off the existing `UiEvent` class that we have implemented earlier.

 We wanted the user to be able to get an overview of their projects.
 To do this, we created another panel to display

 * a pie chart to show the proportions of projects in each status, and
 * a table to show which projects are overdued and which projects are due soon.

 This was a challenge as it was adding complexity to the UI and required us to learn how to use the `PieChart` class.
-With another panel, we now also need an additional keyboard short cut to switch focus between the 2 main panels to ensure Mycelium remained keyboard-centric.
+With another panel, we now also need an additional keyboard shortcut to switch focus between the 2 main panels to ensure Mycelium remained keyboard-centric.

 Overall, the team project was moderately challenging.
 Navigating the codebase was difficult at first as there were many levels of abstractions and many classes to understand.
-By getting our hands dirty and trying to understand and starting with the easier features such as:
+We got our hands dirty by trying to understand and starting with the easier features such as:

 * Implementing the basic CRUD functionality of projects and clients,
 * Adding tabs to the application, and
 * Tweaking the parser to support the new commands.

 The process of adding small features allowed to get a better understanding of the codebase and gave us confidence in adding more advanced features.